syncfusion-content/fileformat-docs/File-Formats/PDF/Loading-and-saving-document/Open-and-Save-PDF-document-AWS.md

 keywords: aws save pdf, aws load pdf, c# save pdf, c# load pdf
 ---

-# Open and save Word document in Amazon Web Services (AWS)
+# Open and save PDF document in Amazon Web Services (AWS)

 The [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) is used to create, read, and edit PDF documents programatically without the dependency of Adobe Acrobat.
 Using this library, you can **open and save PDF document in Amazon Web Services (AWS)**.